-If you are convicted of a misdemeanor, a felony, or infraction, it will show up on your record.
+If you are convicted of a misdemeanor, a felony or an infraction, it will show up on your record.
 Once a charge shows up on your record, it is hard for you to obtain employment, housing, and even student and business loans.

-Missouri, however, allows for individuals with certain convictions on a record to apply for what is known as expungement, or sealing your criminal record from public view.
-In the past, Missouri laws severely restricted the number of crimes eligible for expungement, but due to statutory changes taking effect in August 2021, that number now stands at above 1900.
+Missouri, however, allows for individuals with certain convictions on a record to apply for what is known as expungement or sealing their criminal record from public view.
+In the past, Missouri laws severely restricted the number of crimes eligible for expungement, but due to statutory changes taking effect in August 2021, that number now stands at above 1,900.